 For seniors, one major contributing factor to developing a dependence on alcohol or drugs is social isolation.
 “A lot of the people who come in to our program are isolated,” Oesterreich says.
 “Their social circles have declined as spouses and friends have passed away, and their work circles.”

 Accordingly, one of the important things Silver Sobriety gives clients is a place to connect with other people, he says.
-The program uses strategies designed to address emotional issues such as loneliness, depression and grief.
+The program uses strategies designed to address emotional issues such as loneliness, depression and grief, senior’s deserve to age gracefully and this the reason for this place.

 After they complete the program, clients are given the opportunity to participate in continuing care, free of charge; Silver Sobriety has relapse prevention groups that meet several times a week.
 “It’s really important that people remain connected so they can stay sober,” Oesterreich says.
 “We’re really trying to create a recovery community for seniors.”